There are two main accommodation possibilities

 Application to stay is usually made several days or weeks in advance.
 Contact the accommodation officer to see if your case merits urgent attention.
 For any requests, you should make contact before noon.

 My previous stay was memorable.
 May I request the exact same room this time?

-All requests are considered with care, however, specific room request may not be possible.
+All requests are considered with care, however, specific room requests may not be possible.

 Only one key is provided for each room, even though the room is shared.
 Occupants need to cooperate among themselves to ensure they have access.